groussea/opyflow/ReadMe.txt

 When miniconda is installed type in the commande prompt:

-conda create -n opyfenv python=2.7 vtk opencv matplotlib scipy (spyder) source activate opyfenv
+conda create -n opyfenv python=2.7 vtk opencv matplotlib scipy tqdm (spyder) source activate opyfenv

 And then run spyder or directly ipython in the command prompt